 What separates the outdoor space from the rest of your home design is the height and openness of the ceiling or lack thereof.
 This allows you to fill more of the horizontal space without creating any claustrophobic feelings, so don’t be as concerned if you are looking at larger pieces that appear big in an image or gallery.

-You may be drawn to extravagant garden art, which will create an enjoyable, almost childlike feeling to your garden.
 Colour may also play a vital part in creating a mood in your backyard.
-Selecting a piece with more natural colours and materials such as a bronze sculpture will act like your plants and create a more restful sense, while contrasting tones like a stainless steel sculpture will create more excitement.
+Selecting a piece with more natural colours and materials such as a bronze sculpture will act like your plants and create a more restful sense while contrasting tones like a stainless steel sculpture will create more excitement.
 The type of garden art which you choose really can help tie together the components of your garden and make the feeling that you want.

 What’s your budget?
 Sculptures and fountains can be an expensive sort of garden art.
 But the right piece is timeless and will never lose value.

-When garden artwork is done well, it appears virtually inseparable from its environment.
-It is the overall feeling that is given when you walk into or sit in the outdoor space that you are trying satisfy.
+If you choose the right piece it appears virtually inseparable from its environment.
+It is the overall feeling that is given when you walk into or sit in the outdoor space that you are trying to satisfy.

-A statement can be made in many ways with your garden, we cannot all have something as grand as the local botanical gardens, but every part of art added to a backyard, or front yard speaks of the owners’ personality, so always decide with your feelings.
+A statement can be made in many ways with your garden, we cannot all have something as grand as the local botanical gardens, but every part of art added to a backyard, or front yard for that matter, speaks of the owner’s personality, so always decide with your feelings.